Lito & Polaco: Musical careers

 In 2005, the duo separate amicably in order to pursue ambitions as solo artists.
 Lito MC Cassidy remained under Pina Records and collaborating with fellow artists RKM y Ken-Y and Nicky Jam.
 Lito never released a solo album under Pina Records and left in 2007 after a financial dispute.
 He continued to release mixtapes under his own imprint "La Republica" until present time.
-Polaco signed with Hector El Father's record label 'Gold Star Music' in 2005 and achieved moderate success during this time touring worldwide with Hector and being featured on high-profile records and albums such as "Sonando" featuring Freeway, "Mas Flow 2", "Gold Star Presents: La Familia" and "Los Rompediscotecas".
-Once Hector "El Father" left the music industry to pursue his faith in Jesus Christ, Polaco became an independent artist and remains one to present time.
+Polaco signed with Héctor el Father's record label 'Gold Star Music' in 2005 and achieved moderate success during this time touring worldwide with Héctor and being featured on high-profile records and albums such as "Sonando" featuring Freeway, "Mas Flow 2", "Gold Star Presents: La Familia" and "Los Rompediscotecas".
+Once Héctor el Father left the music industry to pursue his faith in Jesus Christ, Polaco became an independent artist and remains one to present time.
 In 2013 Polaco released a mixtape "Back To The Underground: Polakan Edition" under the record label White Lion.
 The duo have recently reunited in 2015 and announced a new album accompanied by an international tour.